delawaremathguy/ShoppingList14/README.md

 This section contains a more detailed list of changes made to ShoppingList14 prior to the most recent changes of note listed earlier.

+* (*17 Apr*) Fixed an obvious omission in EditableLocationData.swift, apparently left out during a "code cleanup" from 6 February (!)
+This caused the AddOrModifyLocationView to show the wrong navigation title and display only the Basic Information section, but to not show the important Location Management and At This Location feature sections of the view.
+* (*17 Apr*) The default install onto a device will now hide the two debugging/development actions on the Preferences tab. (*See Development.swift to change this behaviour*.)
 * (7 Apr) Spelling in README.
 * (7 Feb) Fixed an issue: moving an item from the PurchasedItemsTab to the ShoppingListTab was not properly updating ShoppingListTab (the XCode 12.4 & iOS 14.4 simulator worked fine, but an on-device install exhibited the problem).
 * (6 Feb) Added a user preference for sectioning out the PurchasedItemsTab by "in the last N days" and "before that," where N is user-settable in (a somewhat minimal) Preferences tab.
 (This is where you will find what were previously called DevTools that were in place only so you could try out the app.)